mtlee2/Stat-436-Group-Project/README.md

 The other datasets I found require a lot of data cleaning, which may be time consuming to reference the data source code book and identify each individual variable.

 **For now just add other dataset files you found and run them in the Exploratory Data rmd file that I've created, or create your own.**

+The CDC website does offer a lot of datasets as well, although many of them are in txt file format.
+So I opted for the fastest quick access datasets in csv files.